frawau/aioxiaomi/README.md

     - register
     - unregister

-You then start the XiaomiDiscovery task in asyncio.
-It will register any new light it finds.
+You then start the XiaomiDiscovery task in asyncio with a callback that will create and .activate() any new bulb.
+Upon connection with the bulb, it will register itself with the parent.
 All the method communicating with the bulb can be passed a callback function to react to the bulb response.
 The callback should take 2 parameters:

     - a light object
     - the response message

-The easiest way is to look at the file in the examples directory.
-"Wifi" and "Uptime" use a callback to print the info when it is returned.
+Checkout __main__.py to see how it works.

 In essence, the test program is this